baldurk/renderdoc/docs/how/how_network_capture_replay.rst

 RenderDoc's network support has the core concept of a "Replay Context".

-The idea is that by default you are in the "local" replay context.
-All operations happen relative to your own machine - from executables that you launch to capture, to how replays are processed and instantiated.
+By default you are in the "local" replay context.
+All operations happen relative to your own machine - from executables that you launch, to how replays are processed and instantiated.
 This is the familiar process, where you browse and launch executables on a machine and all the replaying happens locally.

 To use a remote machine, you define a replay context for that machine.
-Otherwise everything works exactly the same way, but executables are run on that machine and captures are replayed on that machine.
+Everything else works exactly the same way, but executables are run on that machine and captures are replayed on that machine.

 Configuring Remote Hosts
 ------------------------